facumenzella/yet_another_tracer/README.md

 # Yet another Ray Tracer #
-> Because we needed another one.
+> Because there are not too many.
+>> By Del Giudice, Menzella & Noriega
 ## COMPUTACION GRAFICA ##
 ### ITBA ###